Money Dials: How You Spend & Why (Expert advice on spending)

 This Money Dial means spending on anything that makes your life more convenient.

 - Automated bank accounts (and automation in many parts of life)

 I love spending my money on convenience.
 I’ve turned the Money Dial all the way up.
-I spend more than $50,000 a year on a personal trainer, chef, and other luxury services to streamline my life and reduce stress in those areas.
+I spend thousands of dollars a year on a personal trainer, chef, and other luxury services to streamline my life and reduce stress in those areas.
 And I also have a VA who: